embarklabs/subspace/packages/docs/src/react.md

 ### Usage

 #### SubspaceProvider
 To use most of the `subspace-react` components, you need to wrap your app with the `<SubspaceProvider web3={web3} />` component.
 This will make Subspace available to any nested components that accesses it via the `useSubspace` hook or has been wrapped in the `withSubspace` higher order component.
 Any React component might use Subspace so it makes sense to add the provider near the top level of your dApp.
-The `SubspaceProvider` requires a web3 object
+The `SubspaceProvider` requires a web3 object and can receive an `options` object to initialize Subspace (optional).

 ```js
 // index.js